akeylesslabs/akeyless-go/docs/EmailPassAccessRules.md

 `func (o *EmailPassAccessRules) HasHashPass() bool`

 HasHashPass returns a boolean if a field has been set.

+### GetLastResetPassword

+`func (o *EmailPassAccessRules) GetLastResetPassword() time.Time`

+GetLastResetPassword returns the LastResetPassword field if non-nil, zero value otherwise.

+### GetLastResetPasswordOk

+`func (o *EmailPassAccessRules) GetLastResetPasswordOk() (*time.Time, bool)`

+GetLastResetPasswordOk returns a tuple with the LastResetPassword field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLastResetPassword

+`func (o *EmailPassAccessRules) SetLastResetPassword(v time.Time)`

+SetLastResetPassword sets LastResetPassword field to given value.

+### HasLastResetPassword

+`func (o *EmailPassAccessRules) HasLastResetPassword() bool`

+HasLastResetPassword returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)